 Much like The Beast, The Racer is an absolute icon of Kings Island.
 Originally constructed in 1972 and just recently refurbished to its original charm, the wooden giant features two separate tracks, each of which feature their own cars.
 Once riders have boarded, both cars leave the station at the same time and the race is on!
 It’s another can’t-miss classic.

 The second newest addition to Kings Island’s killer collection of thrill rides, Mystic Timbers boasts a 109-foot lift hill, top speeds of 53 mph and 3,265 feet of wooden track, giving KI more wooden coaster track than any other theme park worldwide!
 The biggest buzz surrounding the cryptic coaster: what’s in the shed at the end?
 Ride it yourself to find out.

-Finally making its long-awaited debut in July of 2020, King Island's newest colossal coaster - Orion - is a record-breaking wonder unlike few thrill rides worldwide.
+King Island's newest colossal coaster - Orion - is a record-breaking wonder unlike few thrill rides worldwide.
 One of just 7 "giga" coasters on Earth, Orion measures in at 300 feet tall, 91 mph and 5,321 feet in length, making it Kings Island's tallest, fastest and longest steel roller coaster ever.